nanos-world/docs/docs/core-concepts/packages/packages-guide.md

 GameModes can define Custom Settings in the `[custom_settings]` section to be set when creating a new game through main menu, or set when starting the server with the command `--custom_settings "var1 = value1, var2 = value2, ..."`

-The values defined can be accessed through the method [Server.GetCustomSettings()](/docs/scripting-reference/static-classes/server.mdx#static-function-getcustomsettings).
+The values defined can be accessed through the method <MethodReference type="StaticClass" class_name="Server" method="GetCustomSettings" is_static show_class_name />.

 #### List of Types